This easy to make chocolate extract recipe gives rich chocolate flavor and aroma to any dessert or drink and boosts your temptation.

 Instructions

-- Place the crushed cocoa beans into a sterilized jar with a plastic lid.
+- Pour crushed cacao nibs or beans into a sterilized jar with a plastic lid.
 Pour over the alcohol of your choice, and shake it well.
 Make sure all chocolate nibs are submerged in the alcohol.
 Close the jar with a plastic lid or use parchment paper between the metal lid and a jar to avoid any corrosion.

-- Once the essence has reached the desired depth of flavor, strain the cocoa beans.
+- Once the essence has reached the desired depth of flavor, strain out the cacao nibs.

-- Label and store in a glass jar bottles
+- Label and store in a dark glass bottle or dark cabinet.
+Occasionally give the bottle a shake.

 Recommended Products